Home

 Again, in the example of the restaurant owner, the target market might be families living in a close neighborhood looking for cheap, healthy, and tasty with large food quantities or double-income-no-kids (DINKS) adults who are willing to drive a distance for an elegant, and expensive, meal.

 What is Market Share?
-And Who is Your Competition in Business?
+And Who is

-Once you've defined your overall market size – and the market that you plan to operate in (which can be smaller than the overall market, at least to begin with), you will need to find out who your competition is and how much of the market they hold.
+Once you've defined your overall market size, and the market that you plan to operate in (which can be smaller than the overall market, at least to begin with), you will need to find out who your competition is and how much of the market they hold.

 For example, back to the restaurant owner (it's an easy business to use as an example):